|

 • Location: 5251 Oak St, Vancouver

 Located at 5151 Oak Street in Vancouver, the 15 acres of illuminated gardens are open from Dec 1st to the first week of January.
-However, they are closed on Christmas Day.
 While tickets are purchasable at the gate, discount tickets are available online.

 St. Paul’s Hospital Lights Of Hope